nokotamustang/OpenGL_and_Vulkan_3D/README.md

 I've combined several techniques to render a ground plane with the 'height map' technique.
 I have also used 'bill-boards' in the geometry shader to create the flora; and have added the techniques to render a sky and clouds.

 ![Screenshots](./screenshots/mgl_terrain_1.png)
+_The illumination properties are working nicely, however the grass should have some transparency which I have not modelled into the demo yet._

 The ground plane is created from a height map and displaced in the vertex shader.
 The normals of the ground plane are calculated in the geometry shader and passed to the fragment shader for lighting calculations.